Agentew04/Agentew04/README.md

 </div>

 <blockquote>
     I'm a Computer Science student at <i>Universidade Federal de Santa Maria</i> (UFSM).
-I'm passionate about .NET, the low-level stuff and games.
+I'm passionate about the low-level stuff, self-hosting and game development.
     Always looking for new challenges. 🚀
 </blockquote>